Clement Laird Brumbaugh

-Clement Laird Brumbaugh (February 28, 1863 – September 28, 1921) was an American educator and politician who served as a U.S. Representative from Ohio for four terms from 1913 to 1921.
+Clement Laird Brumbaugh (February 28, 1863 – September 28, 1921) was an American educator and politician who served as a U.S. representative from Ohio for four terms from 1913 to 1921.

 Early life and education

 Born on a farm near Pikeville, in Darke County, Ohio, Brumbaugh attended the district schools and Greenville High School in Greenville, Ohio.

 He taught school, worked on a farm, and tutored.

 He was graduated from National Normal University, Lebanon, Ohio, in 1887.

 He was related to the infamous World War I aviator and barnstormer, Dr. David Brumbaugh.

 He founded and conducted the Van Buren Academy from 1887 to 1891.

 He attended Ohio Wesleyan University, Delaware, Ohio from 1891 to 1893.

 He graduated from Harvard University in 1894.

 Early career

 After this Brumbaugh taught school in Washington, D.C. from 1894 to 1896.
 Next he served as Superintendent of schools in Greenville, Ohio from 1896 to 1900.

 He studied law and was admitted to the bar in 1900 and commenced practice in Columbus, Ohio.

-He served as member of the State house of representatives 1900-1904, serving as minority leader.
+He served as member of the Ohio House of Representatives from 1900 to 1904, eventually serving as minority leader.